RoddieKieley/seed-to-containerfile/spec.md

 * The data provided is in the YAML 1.2 data language as per the definition of the YAML specification v1.2.2 at https://yaml.org/spec/1.2.2/
 * The data conforms to the OpenAPI Specification v3.1.0 at https://spec.openapis.org/oas/v3.1.0.html
 * The OpenAPI Specification v3.1.0 compliant data structure is specified in the `customresourcedefinition-mcpservers.mcp.opendatahub.io.yaml` file in the `ref` directory in this project.
+* In the Example provided YAML data that follows there will be multiple entries in the Example provided YAML data in the form of a numbered list, each of which begins with `spec:`.
 * Example provided YAML data is as follows:
+1.
 ```
 spec:
   server_detail: